ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 }
 ```

-Note that you would properly just move an object using the NetworkTransform component, but for demonstrations sake, this object doesn’t have one, and we change transform.position manually instead.
+Note that you would properly just move an object using the `NetworkTransform` component, but for demonstrations sake, this object doesn’t have one, and we change `transform.position` manually instead.

-In this case, if we had just applied input.playerMovement directly to transform.position in FixedUpdateNetwork, the movement would end up jittery, since the position wouldn’t be smoothly interpolated, and also proxy objects wouldn’t move at all.
-The input authority object would also have its transform.position changed back and forth during re-simulation, which is not ideal.
+In this case, if we had just applied `input.playerMovement` directly to `transform.position` in `FixedUpdateNetwork`, the movement would end up jittery, since the position wouldn’t be smoothly interpolated, and also proxy objects wouldn’t move at all.
+The input authority object would also have its `transform.position` changed back and forth during re-simulation, which is not ideal.

 There’s a lot of different techniques you can use in the Render method, so they’ll be covered in its own section later.

 ### Animator parameters